ace280/MIMUL_SAM_pirolease/README.md

 - Always use Quotes for paths.
 Every blank would break the concatenation of the path
 - Excel will sometimes misinterpret the given CSV file and replace the seperator ';' wit the Tabulator.
 Easiest fix is find an replace in Visual Studio Code or your favorite text editor.
+- PerSAM will consume enormous amounts of RAM.
+The bigger the set of images, the more it will use.
+It might be possible to release some of the RAM during runtime at some point